Crepyes/crepyes.github.io/README.md

 # Crepyes.github.io
-I do things for fun, sometimes
+I do things for fun, sometimes. idfk why i even mmade this, maybe ill do something with it in the future idk